kenjiao101/tes-bikin-/porto1.md

 # Workforce Allocation Optimization & Sensitivity Analysis

-### Mengoptimalkan biaya dan alokasi tenaga kerja operasional bike-sharing Seoul melalui pendekatan Mathematical Programming dengan analisis sensitivitas empiris, parametrik, dan trade-off service level
+### Optimizing the cost and allocation of operational workforce for Seoul's bike-sharing system through a Mathematical Programming approach with empirical, parametric, and service-level trade-off sensitivity analysis

 <br>